San Diego County

 What is the California FAIR Plan and when might buyers in San Diego need it?

-Where standard-market carrier options are limited, buyers may need FAIR Plan fire coverage plus a companion policy for non-fire risks such as liability/theft/water.
-Confirm full-package monthly cost before budgeting.
+Where standard-market carrier options are limited, buyers may need FAIR Plan fire coverage plus a companion policy for non-fire risks such as liability, theft, and water losses.
+Confirm the full package before budgeting.

 What does FHSZ mean for buyers in San Diego?